-Rev. Dr. Iain Duguid (PhD, Cambridge) is professor of Old Testament at Westminster Theological Seminary.
-He is also the author of the Song of Songs volume in the Reformed Expository Commentary series.
+Iain Duguid is the author of the Song of Songs volume in the Reformed Expository Commentary series.
+Rev. Dr. Duguid (PhD, Cambridge) is professor of Old Testament at Westminster Theological Seminary.

 Dr. Duguid’s academic interests include various topics of Old Testament theology.
 His doctoral research was on Ezekiel, which was published in the Supplements to Vetus Testamentum series, and he remains part of the small, but lively group of scholars around the world interested in the theology of that prophet.
 Dr. Duguid has also published scholarly work on Esther, Nehemiah, Haggai, Zechariah, and Malachi as well as more popular treatments of the patriarchs, Esther, and Daniel.

 Current research projects include Judges, the biblical theology of worship, and preaching Christ from the different genres of the Old Testament.
 As part of the oversight committee for the Holman Christian Standard Bible, he engages in regular discussions about best practices in Bible translation.
 He has also contributed to many study Bibles.

 7 Questions on Song of Songs in the REC Commentary Series